nextcloud/documentation/user_manual/pim/contacts.rst

   - Gmail VCard -- The VCard files from your Gmail account.

-  - Standard VCard -- The VCard files from your Standard account. (??What is a "Standard" VCard??)
+  - Standard VCard -- The VCard files from your Standard account.

   - Yahoo VCard  -- The VCard files from your Yahoo account.